National University of Singapore

 Languages*: Arabic, Mandarin, French, German, Hindi, Indonesian, Japanese, Korean, Malay, Spanish, Tamil, Thai, Vietnamese.

-Closed Programs: Some programs are high demand and courses are not guaranteed.
+Restricted Areas: Some programs are in high demand and courses are not guaranteed.
 Students wishing to take courses in these areas must be extremely flexible.
-See information online under "Module Restrictions".
+Click here to view a PDF of all restrictions.

 Exchange students pay their tuition and academic fees to the University of Calgary.
 Other expenses are paid directly to the service provider.

-NUS has cost of living information on their info sheet on pages 9-10.
+NUS has cost of living information on their info sheet on page 5.
 Also, remember to include things like visas, insurance, vaccinations, etc. in your budget planning.

 Actual cost on on-campus residence (hostel) depends on type of residence and type of room.
 For the hostel fees please refer to the Office of Student Affairs’ Residential Services site.